Oil giants including Exxon set first joint carbon target

 The OGCI includes BP BP.L, Chevron CVX.N, CNPC, Eni ENI.MI, Equinor EQNR.OL, Exxon XOM.N, Occidental Petroleum OXY.N, Petrobras PETR4.SA, Repsol REP.MC, Saudi Aramco 2222.SE, Shell RDSa.L and Total TOTF.PA, which together account for over 30% of the world's oil and gas production.

-The members agreed on a common methodology to calculate carbon intensity and the targets could be extended to other sectors such as liquefied natural gas and refining in the future, Dudley added.
+The members agreed on a common methodology to calculate carbon intensity and the targets could be extended to other sectors, such as liquefied natural gas and refining in the future, Dudley said.

+London-based environmental thinktank Carbon Tracker dismissed the OGCI's claim the targets were in line with the 2015 U.N.-backed Paris agreement to limit global warming by the end of the century.

+"Having some targets to reduce carbon pollution is better than none," Carbon Tracker's head of oil, gas and coal Andrew Grant said in a statement.

+But "the (oil and gas) industry can never consider itself 'aligned' with the Paris goals when business plans assume steady investment in fossil fuel production on a planet with absolute limits".

-The announcement marks an important change for Exxon, the largest U.S. oil company, which has resisted investor pressure to improve the disclosure of its impact on the environment.
+The announcement marks an important change for Exxon, the largest U.S. oil company, which has resisted investor pressure to improve the disclosure of its environmental impact.
 It did not report its carbon emissions in 2019.

 Exxon supports the OGCI targets to decrease the carbon intensity of energy production and is "part of the industry's efforts to take practical, meaningful steps to reduce emissions," a spokesman said.

-The targets set by different companies can vary widely in scope and definition, making it difficult to compare.
+The targets set by different companies can vary widely in scope and definition, making comparison difficult.

 OGCI said the group's collective carbon intensity would be reported annually, with data reviewed by EY, as an independent third party.